Émerson Leão: Controversies

 Leão is known for his controversial attitudes and declarations.

 In 1997, after a game between his Atlético Mineiro and Argentine side Lanús in the Conmebol Cup final, Leão was involved in a massive fight with adversaries.
 Leão had to rebuild his face after the incident.

 In 2002, when he coached Santos, and Peixe faced Paysandu, Leão was involved again in a fight.
 This time, when his players faced policemen, the coach received an aggression in his eyes by a pepper spray.

 In 2006, then coaching Palmeiras, Leão had problems with television pundit Milton Neves, that had kicked another television pundit, Sílvio Luiz, according to Leão.
 Leão said to Neves: "When you kicked Silvio Luiz's ass, a 70-year-old man, you boasted.
 Come to kick mine!"

 In 2010, training Goiás, Leão discussed again with two another television pundits, Renata Fan and Neto.
 According to Leão, Neto "would not have psychological conditions to speak in a television channel".
 But the problems between them would happen since 1989, when Leão coached Neto in Palmeiras.

-In 2013, in research made for sportive site UOL Esporte, Leão was elected the worst coach from Brazil.
+In 2013, in a research made by sports site UOL Esporte, Leão was elected the worst coach from Brazil.
 He had 16 votes.
 Celso Roth was chosen the second one.

 Again in 2013, Leão said that Juvenal Juvêncio, president of São Paulo, club that he coached for two times (between 2004 and 2005 and, after, between 2011 and 2012), should abdicate, for his age, of his position, making like pope Benedict XVI.
 Juvêncio answered to Leão, saying that the coach "needs to find another job soon".